alexle/alexle.github.com/posts/change-one-word.markdown

 How many people would give anything to switch spots with me?
 To them, they'd probably feel this moment was a gift.
 Something to be appreciated.
 That they **get** to run this race.

 Once I grasped this fact, my view of the race changed dramatically.
-It helped me overcome any hill and dark place I encountered and ultimately was able to finish in [6:57][1].
+It helped me overcome any hill and dark place I encountered, and ultimately led to a [6:57][1] finish.

 ## You Don't Have To, You Get To ##

-And that's the secret.
+So that's the secret.
 Instead of always thinking you "have" to do something, switch it to you "get" to do it.

 * I get to go to the gym
 * I get to do homework for college